×

 4. Coffee

 Coffee has a bad rep for being synonymous with things like the jitters, caffeine dependency, and anxiety.
-However, for the vast majority of people who drink a reasonable two to three cups a day, coffee has many healthy properties.
+However, for the vast majority of people who drink a reasonable amount, coffee has many healthy properties.
 It’s packed with antioxidants and has been linked to improved brain health, longevity, and gut health.

 5. Dark Chocolate